1100011Dawg/Obsidian_Dawson/Personal/Free writes/free write.md

 # To skin a Cat
-One needs three things,
-A cat, a knife and patience
-The cat must be of a brownish color to
+One needs three things, a cat, a knife and patience.
+A brownish color is most approrite though any color would due.
+The benefits are obvious, a whitish flet would be marred by blood